Skip to main content

 • Peer-order strategy – requests blocks in the order they were announced by peers.

-• Endorser block (EB): A block that references IBs and is produced by nodes that win the EB sortition lottery.
+• Endorser block (EB): A block that references one or more input blocks (IBs) and undergoes a voting process for certification.
+Produced by nodes that win the EB sortition lottery.

 • Epoch: A fixed period in the blockchain during which specific processes or calculations are performed.